 Luckily, they didn't do that.
 The company X started to contact its customers and finally ask why.
-They learnt that the customers actually liked the new product, but it was way too expensive.
+They learned that the customers actually liked the new product, but it was way too expensive.
 They also found that the speed and friendliness of customer support left much to be desired.

 What's the moral of the story?
 The company X could've spent thousands of euros fixing the wrong thing - the one, as they believed, needed improvement, or they could've even simply ignored the issue.
 Instead, they listened to the voice of the customers, thus saved money and made their customers happy.